decyphertek-io/decyphertek/docs/OneDev.md

 OneDev
 ======

-All in one CI/CD Platform with a git repo, kanban boards, a code editor, and even integrates email tickets.
+All in one Self-hosted Git Server with Kanban and CI/CD .

 Install
 -------